frey-norden/py4e/README.md

-# py4e *Python for Everybody"
+# py4e *Python for Everybody*
 PY4E is a python programming specialization on Coursera with 5 courses and a capstone project.
-The specialization is meant to focus more on informatics, rather than the traditional computer science computational focus of introductory courses.
+The specialization is meant to focus more on informatics, rather than the traditional computer science computational focus of most introductory courses.
+I like the practical approach to this course.
+PY4E is taught by Dr. Charles Severance - aka Dr. Chuck.

 ###Book
 [See book here](https://www.py4e.com/book)